-Adherence data from retrospective analyses suggest that at least 80% of the cumulative dose of ribavirin and interferon should be taken by patients as a prerequisite for treatment success.
+Adherence data from retrospective analyses suggest that at least 80% of the cumulative dosing of ribavirin and interferon should be taken by patients as a prerequisite for treatment success.
 Cumulative doses of less than 80% were associated with a steep drop in sustained virologic response (Camma 2005).
-Another surrogate of adherence is the premature treatment discontinuation rate, which usually ranges from 10-15% with pegylated interferon and ribavirin (Fried 2002; Manns 2001).
+Another surrogate of adherence is the premature treatment discontinuation rate, which usually ranges from 10-15% with pegylated interferon plus ribavirin (Fried 2002; Manns 2001).

-In summary, the toxicity of interferon-based therapy in combination with ribavirin is considerable and requires active management and profound knowledge, particularly about the management of psychiatric adverse events.
+In summary, the toxicity of interferon-based therapy in combination with ribavirin is considerable and requires a deep-seated knowledge and active management, in particular involving psychiatric adverse events.

-The first generation of HCV protease and polymerase inhibitors will be combined with interferon and ribavirin as triple combination therapy to improve the efficacy of therapy, in particular in HCV genotype 1 patients.
-Current studies indicate that most agents will have a substantial adverse event profile, i.e., increasing haematological or dermatological problems while on therapy.
-Early assessment of and therapy for adverse events may prevent premature treatment discontinuation, thereby improving the efficacy of hepatitis C therapy.
+The first generation of HCV protease and polymerase inhibitors will be combined with interferon and ribavirin as triple combination therapy to improve efficacy of therapy, in particular in HCV genotype 1 patients.
+Current studies indicate that most agents will have a substantial adverse event profile increasing haematological or dermatological problems while on therapy.
+Early assessment and therapy of adverse events may prevent premature treatment discontinuation, thereby improving the efficacy of hepatitis C therapy.